methusael13/phy-ray/README.md

 # PhyRay
-A ray tracer based on physically based rendering
+A ray tracer based on physically based rendering.
+Originally based on the pbrt-v3 rendering engine.

 #### Status
 Project is under active development.
 No release candidates yet.